The Story of Eucalypts in Australia

 European colonisers used the eucalyptus trees for timber and paper.
 They were also originally planted to absorb water from the soil and assist in the prevention of malaria.

-The current and future uses of Eucalyptus trees in Australia.
+The current uses of Eucalyptus trees in Australia.

 The Eucalyptus tree is used in a variety of applications and is prized for its versatility.